M-Talha-Jabbar/WebAPIs-Asp.NetCore5/README.md

 ### Working with Services using DI
 ![2](https://user-images.githubusercontent.com/76180043/177112132-68fbcd1e-93dd-46ea-8cc0-48db8888bf76.PNG)
-Here instead of using instances of the services (RepositoryA, ...) directly in the controller we will use the interfaces of the services.
+Here instead of using instances of the services (RepositoryA, ...) directly in the controller we will use the interfaces of the services in the controller.

 - The main concept behind Dependency Injection (DI) is to implement IOC (Inversion of Control).
 - IOC means to have loosely coupling in the code.